tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 6.1.1 Identifying non-default `Parameter` values in reports (normative)

-When a Test is executed with non-default `Arguments` specified for `Parameters`, consumers of `Assertions` and Data Quality Reports resulting from such MUST be able to tell that non-default `Arguments` were used, and what the non-default values were.
+When a Test is executed with non-default `Arguments` specified for `Parameters`, consumers of `Responses` and Data Quality Reports resulting from such MUST be able to tell that non-default `Arguments` were used, and what the non-default values were.

 When a Test is Parameterized, and a value other than the default value is used for some `Parameter`, reports: SHOULD identify the Tests using at least:
 - the `Label` (`rdfs:label`) for the Test class,